Trump's Tariffs, Foreign Policy, and Their Possible Consequences

 OVERVIEW

 The tariffs will affect foreign sales and lead to complicated supply chain changes.
 It will affect all aspects of corporate strategy.
+American companies are not going to commit investment funds if they do not know the prices of inputs, production and sales in the future.

 Retail prices to consumers will not go up as much as the tariffs.
 American companies have only outsourced production.
 Much of the price consumers pay is for design, marketing, advertising, distribution and retailing, all of which is done in America.
 This is good news for buyers of iPhones and Nikes.